LahlouS/convolutionPractice/README.md

 ### ConvolutionPractice

-A collection of workshops I completed to learn about CNNs during my internship at PMU.
+A collection of workshops I completed to learn about CNNs during my internship at [PARI MUTUEL URBAIN (PMU)](https://www.pmu.fr/).

 I did my internship as a Computer Vision Engineer.